Vietnam, Philippines jointly denounce China's maritime moves

 "It's unprecedented for Vietnam to join a U.S. ally and appeal directly for international support," he said.
 "It is an admission that ASEAN is not going to go to the mat on this one, so Vietnam has got to play some of the only options it has got left."

 Dung's harsh words were similar to those he used at a summit of the 10-nation ASEAN in Myanmar this month in which he also urged the international community to protest against China's moves.
-ASEAN issued a summit communique that did not criticise China.
+ASEAN issued a summit communiqué that did not criticize China.

 CHINESE PRESIDENT'S WARNING